deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 They watched in silence for a little while, even managing a collective chuckle at the exchange - '*If I were my father, I'd have you tortured.*' '*If you were your father, I doubt very much if I would have kissed you.*'

-The tension seemed to be just about starting to dissipate – or maybe that was just wishful thinking on John's part - when there was a distant, muffled roar of some kind and the whole building *shook* as if a bomb had gone off nearby.
+The tension seemed to be just about starting to dissipate---or maybe that was just wishful thinking on John's part - when there was a distant, muffled roar of some kind and the whole building *shook* as if a bomb had gone off nearby.
 Huge, metal-framed and reinforced as it was, they still knocked the couch over in scrambling off it alert for danger.

 "What the *fuck*?"
 Firth asked.